 Change your dramatic play center into a Campsite!
-It is perfect to do in the fall, spring, or summer.
-Insects, night sky/stars, plants, and forest animals are other themes you can easily integrate with camping.
+It is a fun theme to develop any time during the school year.
+Insects, night sky/stars, plants and forest animals are other themes you can easily integrate with camping.

-So here is our campsite.
-This is what it looked like at the END of our four week theme.
+The photo above of our campsite is from the END of our four week theme.
 To keep students interested, I add something new to the campsite each week.
 It does not look like this when when start, I promise.

-The first week we spent three days creating props, adding basic camping props I bought, putting up the text with the kids, and making our mural.
+The first week we spent three days creating props, adding basic camping props I bought, putting up the text with the kids and making our mural.
 The second week I added bird watching props and hiking props (maps, bugs spray, sunscreen, plastic bugs, bug catchers, and binoculars).
-The third week I added the fishing props (pond, boat, fishing pole, worms, and fish).
-The fourth week I added flashlights and lanterns.
+During the third week, I added the fishing props (pond, boat, fishing pole, worms, and fish).
+During the fourth week, I added flashlights and lanterns.

 My students make as many things as possible in the dramatic play center.
 This is great for two reasons.
-One, they are the ones creating, developing fine motor skills, and writing!
-And let me tell you a little secret.
-If students are in charge of the center, they will be more invested in their play and they will take better care of the props.
-Two, I don’t have to go to the store and spend a ton of money on props!
+The first is that they are the ones creating, developing fine motor skills and writing!
+And let me tell you a little secret: if students are in charge of the center, they will be more invested in their play and they will take better care of the props.
+The second reason is that I don’t have to go to the store and spend a ton of money on props!
 Adding murals to the wall or decorations really make the theme come to life.
 It is also great because the parents see it and know what we are learning about when they walk in the room.

 I believe crafts are different than open ended art.
 We do a mixture of crafts and open ended art in my classroom.
 During small group, students had the choice of making a skunk or a raccoon.
 The next day for small group students had the choice of making an owl or a bird.
 It took two small groups to make these amazing forest creatures.

 Once the campsite was open, students LOVED having picnics.
-Setting up the picnic blanket and dishes was a great way for my little learners to develop one to one correspondence.
-One plate, one cup, and one set of silverware for each person.
+Setting up the picnic blanket and dishes was a great way for my little learners to develop one-to-one correspondence.
+Each picnic goer gets one plate, one cup and one set of silverware.
 The picnic blanket is from the Dollar Tree.
 I cut it in half because it was so big.

 You can embed so many learning opportunities into fishing.
-Students can count the fish, measure how big they are, and sort them.
+Students can count the fish, measure how big they are and sort them by color or size.
 One little learner also made a rule that if a fish was smaller than two squares you had to throw it back!

 How cute are these two!
 Just imagine their conversation about the birds.
 Students build tons of themed vocabulary during pretend play when they have conversations with their peers.